Master of Landscape Architecture (MLA) Admissions

 Once you've submitted your Online Application Form, you can pay your application fee and submit your Application Package (containing your digital portfolio, statement of interest, and resume) to your MyUCalgary Student Centre.

-Once in the online application form, scroll down in the program list to Environmental Design, then select the Master of Landscape Architecture degree.
+Once in the online application form, scroll down in the program list and click on School of Architecture, Planning and Landscape, then select the Master of Landscape Architecture degree.

 Remember to click 'Save & Continue' often to ensure your application is saved.